Atakapa language: Classification

-Geographical variation
+Dialects

 According to Swanton (1929) and Goddard (1996), Atakapa could be classified into Eastern and Western varieties.
 Eastern Atakapa is known from a French-Atakapa glossary with 287 entries, compiled in 1802 by Martin Duralde.
-The speakers interviewed by Duralde lived in the easternmost part of Atakapa territory, around Poste des Attakapas (Saint Martinville), now Franklin, Louisiana.
+The speakers interviewed by Duralde lived in the easternmost part of Atakapa territory, around Poste des Attakapas (now Saint Martinville).

 Western Atakapa is the better-attested of the two varieties.
 In 1885, Albert Gatschet collected words, sentences, and texts from two native Atakapa speakers, Louison Huntington and Delilah Moss at Lake Charles, Louisiana.
 John R. Swanton worked with another two speakers near Lake Charles: Teet Verdine in 1907, and Armojean Reon in 1908.
 Additionally, in 1721, Jean Béranger collected a small vocabulary from captive speakers in Galveston Bay.
 John Swanton argued that the Béranger vocabulary represented the Akokisa language, spoken by a people who lived somewhat inland from Galveston Bay.
 There is little evidence to support his assertion.